STIPlab/hackathon/README.md

 Once you have finalised your project, we would like to ask you to upload all final outputs (code, visualisations, complementary materials, etc.) to your team folder in this repository.
 Please do so by...

+ - a
+ - b

 If you are not familiar with GitHub, here is a short tutorial that explains the most important functions.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/USjZcfj8yxE/0.jpg)](http://www.youtube.com/watch?v=USjZcfj8yxE "Video Title")

 ## How to access the data

+Please find below a short description of the two data sources as well as instructions on how to access the data.

 ### STI strategies database